omahs/support/currencies-supported.md

 * Bank Transfers
 * Stripe

-## Digital currencies with fully support
+## Digital currencies with full support

 By selecting one of these payment currencies, your invoice gets completely smart and Request Invoicing automatically detects when the payment is made.